CashScript/cashscript/website/docs/sdk/instantiation.md

 A contract's regular address (without token-support) can be retrieved through the `address` member field.

 :::note
-Wallets will not allow you to send CashTokens to this address, for that you must use the tokenAddress below.
+Wallets will not allow you to send CashTokens to this address.
+For that you must use the [tokenAddress](#tokenaddress) below.
 Wallets which have not upgraded might not recognize this new address type.
 :::

 #### Example